 As we discussed previously TunnelBear is a particularly good way to enjoy US-only web content, including video and audio.
-There’s also a $9.99/month option, if an annual subscription is out of your budget range.
+Easy to use, there’s also a $9.99/month option, if an annual subscription is out of your budget range.
 A free version is also available, detailed below.
 Check our full review of TunnelBear for more details.

 Useful for encryption, anonymity, and reliability when downloading and sharing on P2P networks, torrent-friendly VPNs are slightly more expensive than the premium options, offering as they do a specialized service for a narrow group of users.